loadingvx/pandora/README.md

 ## [Util] Segment fault helper
-If your binary crashed online, and sadly, you knows nothing of disassamble, you will need this python-script to help you get the function in which there is a 'BUG'.
+If your binary(release) crashed online, and sadly, you know nothing of disassamble, this python-script will be helpful for you in that case.
-* Now, segment-helper only get you the function, still not be able to explain why.
+Segment-fault helper will get you a function in which there is a 'BUG'.
-* Only Tested on (Linux 2.6.18-348.16.1.el5 x86_64 GNU/Linux)
+* Segment-helper get you only the function where there is a segment fault.
-* Hope this will be helpful.
+* Tested Only on (Linux 2.6.18-348.16.1.el5 x86_64 GNU/Linux)

 ```c
 	//segmentfault.c